 Also a classic, but much more affordable are the sausages at Bitzinger’s stand in front of the Albertina gallery behind the opera.
-But get there in time before you are really hungry since the line can be very long; a prove of their quality at a fair price.
+But get there in time before you are really hungry since the line can be very long; a proof of their quality at a fair price.

 A very unique snack bar is Trzesniewski.
 Don’t know how to pronounce it?
-Never mind, even Vienneses don’t, so that they even put it in a slogan: Trzesniewski – unspeakably good.
+Never mind, even Vienneses don’t, so they even put it in a slogan: Trzesniewski – unspeakably good.